By: Dr. Mark Allen PhD Last Updated: March 8, 2023

 Can Multiple Concussions Cause Depression, Anger, or Memory Loss?

-Also, we recently created an online course that covers which types of headaches you can get after a concussion, as well as specific techniques for coping with those types of headaches.
+We recently created an online course that covers which types of headaches you can get after a concussion, as well as specific techniques for coping with those types of headaches.
 If you want to learn how to manage your headaches at home, visit our course.

 Repeated Concussions in Athletes

-Athletes — especially those who play contact sports like football and hockey — are at higher risk for multiple concussions than the general population.
+Athletes — especially those who play contact sports like football and ice hockey — are at higher risk for multiple concussions than the general population.
 If you’re an athlete recovering from a concussion, do not return to your sport until you are fully healed.
 Follow the return to play protocol found on the website of the Centers for Disease Control and Prevention.
 Whether you’re a high school athlete, college athlete, a retired athlete, or still competing later in life, the dangers are the same.

 Unfortunately, sustaining one concussion means that you are at risk for more.
 During recovery, your brain needs time to heal.
 Head trauma could affect coordination, balance, and other skills needed to keep you safe during practice.
 You’re more likely to get another concussion when those abilities are compromised.

 Even when you’ve healed from your first sports concussion, you are still more likely to get another concussion.
 So what does that mean for you?
 It means you have a decision to make.
-If you’re ambivalent toward your sport, you could choose to play a sport with lower concussion risk.
+If you’re ambivalent toward your sport, you could choose to play a sport with lower neurotrauma risk.
 If you love your sport and want to continue playing, you should evaluate how you practice and perform.
 Are there steps you can take to reduce your chances of concussion?
 Can you take fewer risks?